minyoad/StrokesPlus/README.md

 the C:\Development\StrokesPlus\bin\StrokesPlus.cer file into the Trusted Root Certification Authorities, or simply run the StrokesPlus Signed setup EXE to install the certificate.
 If the certificate is not present, you will receive the error "A referral was returned from the server" upon running a signed version.
-Ignore the StrokesPlus.pfx, that's my version with a separate password; AWEStrokesPlus.pfx is a full export of that cert, but with a different password.
-The AWEStrokesPlus.pfx cert can sign for the StrokesPlus.cer, so anywhere you've already installed StrokesPlus will still work when you build and sign with the AWEStrokesPlus cert.
+Ignore the StrokesPlus.pfx, that's my version with a separate password; (removed) is a full export of that cert, but with a different password.
+The (removed) cert can sign for the StrokesPlus.cer, so anywhere you've already installed StrokesPlus will still work when you build and sign with the (removed) cert.

 ------------------------------------------------------